WHAT TIME ZONE DO THE COURSES TAKE PLACE IN?

 WHAT KIND OF INTERNET CONNECTION SHOULD I USE?

-You should also avoid using any type of wireless connection whenever possible (one exception would be when using a Mobile Conference Client on a mobile device such as a tablet or smartphone).
-Also, do not run internet related applications, such as instant messengers, file sharing, streaming video, and internet games.
+Do not run internet related applications, such as instant messengers, file sharing, streaming video, and internet games.
 If possible, ensure that you have exclusive access to the internet connection you are using.
 If you are using a shared internet connection while several other users are downloading and watching streaming video, chatting, and playing internet games, you will experience poor performance from Conference Client.

 WHY CAN'T I INSTALL CONFERENCE CLIENT ON MY COMPUTER?